corda/corda/docs/source/corda-configuration-file.rst

             .. note:: This is temporary feature for onboarding network participants that limits their visibility for privacy reasons.

 :tlsCertCrlDistPoint: CRL distribution point (i.e. URL) for the TLS certificate.
 Default value is NULL, which indicates no CRL availability for the TLS certificate.

-                      Note: If crlCheckSoftFail is FALSE (meaning that there is the strict CRL checking mode) this value needs to be set.
+                      .. note:: This needs to be set if crlCheckSoftFail is false (i.e. strict CRL checking is on).

 :tlsCertCrlIssuer: CRL issuer (given in the X500 name format) for the TLS certificate.
 Default value is NULL,
                    which indicates that the issuer of the TLS certificate is also the issuer of the CRL.

-                   Note: If this parameter is set then the tlsCertCrlDistPoint needs to be set as well.
+                   .. note:: If this parameter is set then `tlsCertCrlDistPoint` needs to be set as well.

 :flowMonitorPeriodMillis: ``Duration`` of the period suspended flows waiting for IO are logged.
 Default value is ``60 seconds``.